sassinzz13/4-Juan/README.md

-Hi welcome to 4-Juan a Freedom Wall
+#Hi welcome to 4-Juan
-Social Media where you can be and express yourself
+A Freedom Wall Social Media where you can be and express yourself

 made by AngelTechnologies A.T